necro-nemesis/Lokinet-RPM-package/README.md

 - download copies of lokinet.ini and lokinet.service here in to the SOURCES folder

 ### loki-network-control-panel

+Clone the lastest loki-network-control-panel source code in your SOURCES folder, rename it and tarball it as follows:

     git clone https://github.com/oxen-io/loki-network-control-panel
     mv loki-network-control-panel loki-network-control-panel-<VERSION>